-Email marketing is a deep rabbit hole to go down, particularly for Amazon sellers.
+Email marketing is a bit of a rabbit hole.
 It takes a lot of effort to get good at running email marketing campaigns.

-This is the big one.
-Reviews are so important on Amazon and are the number one problem we hear from Amazon sellers.
+Reviews are so important on Amazon.
+It’s the number one problem I hear from sellers.
 “How do I get more reviews?”

 Customer service check-in

-As well as a simple “thank you”, ask the customer if they are happy with their purchase and if there is anything you can help with.
-Often times, if the customer has a problem, you can catch it and make it right before they get to the point of leaving a negative review.
-Prevention is the best cure, especially when it comes to Amazon product reviews.
+If the customer has a problem, you can catch it and make it right before they get to the point of leaving a negative review.
+Prevention is the best cure, especially with Amazon product reviews.